2 out of 5 rated this helpful - Rate this topic

 The key is a CNG key.

-Windows Server 2003, Windows XP, and Windows 2000: This value is not supported.
+Windows Server 2003 and Windows XP: This value is not supported.

-pfCallerFreeProvOrNCryptKey [out]
+[out] pfCallerFreeProvOrNCryptKey

 The address of a BOOL variable that receives a value that indicates whether the caller must free the handle returned in the phCryptProvOrNCryptKey variable.
 This receives FALSE if any of the following is true: